 - Bake 20 – 22 minutes, or until toothpick inserted in the center of a cupcake comes out clean.

 - Allow cupcakes to cool completely before filling and frosting.

-- For the filling, scoop about the center of the cupcake, about 1 tablespoon worth of cupcake.
+- For the filling, scoop about the center of the cupcake with a cupcake corer, about 1 tablespoon worth of cupcake.
 Fill the center with chocolate hazelnut butter, or your favorite filling.

 - For frosting, cream butter and vanilla.
 Add cocoa and beat until combined.
 Add in powdered sugar one cup at a time, alternating with milk.
 Continue to beat with an electric mixer until smooth.